INGENUITY – in memory of Richard Begg

-Waterstons, a business and technology business launched in the North East almost 30 years ago, wants you to take the future into your own hands.
+Waterstons, a consulting and technology business launched in the North East almost 30 year, want you to embrace the use of ethical generative AI.

-The INGENUITY challenge in memory of Richard Begg is about inspiring for the greater good, making a difference and learning from mistakes – just what Rich was all about.
+The INGENUITY hack day, in memory of Richard Begg, is about inspiring the next generation of technologists to innovate, try new things and learn from mistakes – just what Rich was all about.

 It could be